ap-70/cat_data_backup/README.md

 <h1 align="center" id="title">Cheshire Cat Data Backup</h1>

 <p id="description">This is a plugin that when the Cat starts saves a zipped copy of the 'data' folder in './cat/static/backup/' that can be recovered if necessary.
-To force another save just write:: ...save the cat's data.</p>
+To force another save just write:: ...save the cat's data.
+It currently creates one backup per day.</p>

 <h2>🧐 Plugins Settings</h2>